SolarMngle254/Reinforcement-Learning-NMPC-for-UAV-tracking/docs/04_rl_nmpc_integration.md

 ## 3. The Sim-to-Real Gap and RL Adaptability

-While the NMPC provides a principled framework for constraint handling and stability guarantees, its performance inherently deteriorates under model mismatches[cite: 5].
+While the NMPC provides a principled framework for constraint handling and stability guarantees, its performance inherently deteriorates under model mismatches.
 The nonlinear solver relies on the nominal mathematical model $f_d(x, u)$, which neglects complex, unmodeled aerodynamics such as blade flapping, high-speed cornering drag, and ground effects.

-Reinforcement Learning (RL) optimizes control policies directly from interaction data, adapting effectively to unmodeled dynamics without requiring an exact analytical model[cite: 5].
-However, pure model-free RL lacks formal guarantees of safety and recursive feasibility[cite: 5].
+Reinforcement Learning (RL) optimizes control policies directly from interaction data, adapting effectively to unmodeled dynamics without requiring an exact analytical model.
+However, pure model-free RL lacks formal guarantees of safety and recursive feasibility.
 To bridge these paradigms, the RL agent is integrated strictly as a residual compensator.

 ## 4. Safe Action Fusion